 John Bishop is a leading British comedian famous for hosting his own shows, including John Bishop’s Britain and John Bishop’s Only Joking.
-John’s first foray into stand-up comedy for was in October 2000, and the following year, he made it to the final of all the major new act competitions, including So You Think You’re Funny, the Daily Telegraph Open Mic Awards, the BBC New Comedy Awards, and the City Life North West Comedian of The Year Award, which he won.
-Read more about the hilarious John Bishop here.
+John’s first foray into stand-up comedy for was in October 2000, and the following year, he made it to the final of all the major new act competitions, including So You Think You’re Funny, The Daily Telegraph Open Mic Awards, the BBC New Comedy Awards, and the City Life North West Comedian of The Year Award, which he won.